 Die-cutting is a finishing process that uses specialized machines and tools to convert stock material by cutting, forming, and shearing.
 In printing, die cuts are used to create custom shapes and designs.

 It starts with a part called, unsurprisingly, a die.
-A manufactured die is a specialized piece of wood and metal used to cut a specific shape out of a material.
-Think of it as a cookie cutter, but instead of a sheet of cookies, it is cutting a sheet of paper.
+A manufactured die is a specialized piece of wood and metal used to cut a specific shape out of specific material.
+Think of it as a cookie-cutter, but instead of a sheet of cookies, it is cutting a sheet of paper.
 The ‘die line’ is the outline of where the die will cut, it is usually shown as a thick colored line in proofs.